jeetsukumaran/vim-markology/README.txt

     http://github.com/jeetsukumaran/vim-markology

-Markology is a Frankenstein-ian beast that cobbles together:
+Markology is a Frankenstein-ian beast that seamlessly amalgamates and streamlines (the best) parts of:

     1. ShowMarks